JWorth98/Laplacian/README.md

 ## Usage

 Run from python command prompt in the project folder with valid python interpreter.

+A test version of the program can be used with the image blurry_moon.tif
 ```
 usage: python laplacian.py [-h] -i IMAGE [-t [TYPE]]